exercism/java/exercises/concept/captains-log/.docs/hints.md

 ## 2. Generate a random starship registry number

-- The `java.util.Random` class provides an overloaded method (a variation on another method) to generate a random `int` between given minimum (inclusive) and a given maximum (exclusive).
+- The `java.util.Random` class provides another method to generate a random `int` between given minimum (inclusive) and a given maximum (exclusive).

 ## 3. Generate a random stardate